 - Finding out signs of a miscarriage.

-Reasons Why A 8 Weeks Ultrasound Is Not Showing Fetal Heartbeat
+8 Weeks Ultrasound Isn’t Showing Fetal Heartbeat: Here’s Why

-A 8 weeks ultrasound might not always show a fetal heartbeat.
-If you have such experience, it does not mean that it is the end of the world.
+An 8-week ultrasound might not always show a fetal heartbeat.
+If you have such experience, it does not mean it is the end of the world.
 It could also mean that you miscounted the date of the conception.

-- Another reason for not getting any heartbeat from a 8 weeks ultrasound might be associated with any larger anatomic issues with the uterus.
-Or could also have large fibroids, which make the ultrasound more difficult.
+- Another reason for not getting any heartbeat from an 8-week ultrasound might be associated with more significant anatomic uterus issues.
+They could also have large fibroids, which make the ultrasound more difficult.

 Also, if you encounter any signs of miscarriage or embryonic abnormalities, the doctor can recommend treatment and medication accordingly.
 Although you might have an initial projection of your due date by calculating according to your menstrual cycle, it might not be completely accurate.